Al Andalus Private Schools Qatar

 Al Andalus Private Schools Qatar is a group of private schools in Qatar comprising three schools encompassing all three levels of education: elementary, primary, and secondary.
 Its three schools include Al Andalus Elementary Private School for Boys, Al Andalus Preparatory Secondary Private School for Boys, and Al Andalus Private Girls School.

-Overview
+History

 The schools were founded in 1993 by Sheikh Abdullah bin Khaled bin Hamad Al Thani under the Ministry of Education.
 The cost of building the schools totaled approximately $55 million.

+In 1998, Dr. Salem Abdelrahman Al Bakri was appointed as director of the schools.